HopkinsIDD/rsv-forecast-hub/README.md

 # US RSV Forecast Hub

-## IMPORTANT: STARTING IN THE 2025-26 SEASON, THE RSV FORECAST HUB HAS BEEN HANDED OFF TO THE CDC'S CENTER FOR FORECASTING AND OUTBREAK ANALYSIS (CFA).
-PLEASE SUBMIT YOUR FORECASTS TO [CDCgov/rsv-forecast-hub](https://github.com/CDCgov/rsv-forecast-hub).
+## IMPORTANT: Starting in the 2025-26 season, the RSV Forecast Hub has been handed off to the CDC's Center for Forecasting and Outbreak Analytics (CFA).
+Please submit your forecasts to [CDCgov/rsv-forecast-hub](https://github.com/CDCgov/rsv-forecast-hub).
 Thank you to the CFA for taking over this important effort!